machworksvt/streamline/README.md

 When the variable is **not** set, tests skip OpenVSP-dependent cases if the runtime is missing.

-## Legacy PowerShell bootstrapper
+## PowerShell convenience script

-Windows developers who prefer the existing PowerShell workflow can still run:
+Windows developers can run:

 ```powershell
 ./setup_streamline.ps1
 ```

-The script now delegates the OpenVSP download to `python -m tools.install_openvsp`, then provisions the Conda environment as before.
-See the script for additional switches such as `-Force`.
+The script creates or updates the Conda environment, installs the Python requirements, downloads the Windows OpenVSP package, extracts it beside the repository, and runs `pip install -r requirements-dev.txt` inside the package’s `python/` directory.